aero7-open-project/aero7-file-explorer/README.md

 You need to install the [libAeroQt library](https://gitgud.io/atmk/libaero-qt) first before building this fork.

+To get the info panel on the right, you also need the `baloo-widgets kf6-kio baloo` Arch packages.

 ![](https://gitgud.io/-/project/48090/uploads/791d2dff6e5f2310abe0b4370e17b407/Screenshot_20260524_204617.png)

 Just like with the other Aero-ified apps, this is effectively just a patch on the upstream version.
 Try to change as little of the original code as possible, don't worry about making some variables etc. redundant; we want as few `deletes` in the diff as possible.